 And I’m doing the best that I can

 Only in a society in complete denial about domestic violence against women could someone categorize “Getting Better” as “cute.”
 Beating up a woman isn’t fucking cute.

 Perceptive readers will conclude that if I only care for one “Paul song,” that means I don’t care much for “Fixing a Hole,” which is true.
 I admire the general soundscape and the subtle chord changes you hear in the opening lines of the verses (a series of variations on F and F minor), but the song itself goes nowhere (unless you characterize repairing a leak and bitching about fans camping outside your door as a spiritual journey).
 “Fixing a Hole” is the part of the program where I fidget in my seat and study the faces in the crowd around me.

 “She’s Leaving Home” is the part of the program where I get up and go to the ladies room.
 Oh, how I loathe this fucking song.
 Running away from home was becoming a too common and frightening occurrence during the mid-60’s as bright teenagers figured out that suburban life was death covered in stucco.
 Rather than approach the song from the existential experience of the runaway in a first-person narrative—which might have been very interesting—McCartney gives us a predictable soap opera with stock characters mouthing cliché lines (Lennon “helped” with the lyrics, so shame on him, too).
+One piece of the song I do like is the call-and-response between Paul and John in the chorus, which is well-executed and perfectly engineered.
 I was astonished to read Ned Rorem’s comment that “She’s Leaving Home” is “equal to any song that Schubert wrote.”
 As a Schubert aficionado who spent a good chunk of her teenage years practicing Schubert lieder on the piano, all I can say is “Ned, get your ears checked.”